jewirth/jewirth.github.io/_posts/2014-08-06-xilinx-ml300-and-virtex-ii-pro-dev-on-ubuntu-debian-and-osx.markdown

 <p style="font-size:12pt; line-height: 16pt; font-style: italic;">NOTE: Randomly, I got a "Segmentation fault (core dumped)" message and ISE returned early.
 The solution was to disable the "Tip of the Day" feature.
 BTW, this note would make a great Tip of the Day!</p>

 <p style="margin-bottom:0.5em">Now, let's check if ISE really works by creating a new design and light up the first LED in GPIO2/TEST area on the ML300 board:</p>
-- Create a new project with HDL as top-level source type<div style="margin-bottom:0.5em" />
+- Create a new project with HDL as top-level source type
 - Set the device properties according to the target hardware. <br>In case of the ML300 that is:
 	- Product Category: General Purpose
 	- Family: Virtex2P